ENCCS/julia-for-hpc/content/distributed.rst

              p = sum(fetch.(futures))
          end

+We are using both `@distributed` and `pmap` to calculate the sum of square roots of an array.
+The `sqrt_sum_range` function calculates the sum of square roots for a given range of an array.
+We are using this function with both `@distributed` and `pmap`.

+The main difference is how work is distributed among workers.
+With `@distributed`, work is divided equally among all workers, regardless of their computing power.
+With `pmap`, work is assigned based on the computing power of each worker.

+In conclusion, if you have some small, simple assignments, these problems with `@distributed` will most likely not cause problems.
+However, for larger or more complex tasks, `pmap` has advantages¹.
 The ``@spawnat`` version looks cumbersome for this case particular case as the algorithm required the explicit partitioning of the array which is common in MPI, for instance.
 The ``@distributed (+)`` parallel for loop and the ``pmap`` mapping are much simpler, but which one is preferable for a given use case?

 - ``@distributed`` is appropriate for reductions.
+The ``@distributed`` macro is used to distribute work evenly across all workers.
+   It divides the specified range according to the number of all workers¹.
+This means that it will immediately distribute the work      to be evenly distributed to all workers.
 It does not load-balance and simply divides the work evenly between processes.
    It is best in cases where each loop iteration is cheap.

-- ``pmap`` can handle reductions as well as other algorithms.
-It performs load-balancing and since dynamic scheduling introduces some overhead it's best to use ``pmap`` for computationally heavy tasks.
+-  On the other hand, ``pmap`` starts each worker on a job and assigns work tasks based on the computing power of the worker.
+Once a    worker finishes a job, it will provide the next available job².
+This is similar to queue-based multiprocessing common in             Python. `pmap` can handle reductions as well as other algorithms.
+It performs load-balancing and since dynamic scheduling           introduces some overhead it's best to use `pmap` for computationally heavy tasks.

 -  In the case of ``@spawnat``, because the `futures` are not immediately using CPU resources, it opens the possibility of using asynchronous and uneven workloads.

 .. callout:: Multiprocessing overhead